Tom FrielChairman and CEO Chairman of Heidrick & Struggles International, Inc. (retired)

 Mr. Friel is an honors graduate of Purdue University, where he majored in Industrial Engineering.
 He also holds an MBA degree from the Stanford University Graduate School of Business, and is a former member of the Business School Advisory Council.

-In addition to Heidrick & Struggles, his Board experience includes the Silicon Valley Community Foundation, and CollegeSpring, where he is currently serving as Board Chair.
-His prior Board and Advisory Board experience includes the Children's Health Council, the Bridgespan Group, and several other organizations.
-He is currently a member of the Advisory Boards of the Seraph Group, TalentAge, and DocuSign Corp.
+In addition to the Computer History Museum, he is currently a board member of TalentSky and CollegeSpring, where he is currently serving as Board Chair.
+He is a member of the Advisory Boards of the Seraph Group, TalentAge, and DocuSign Corp.
+His prior Board and Advisory Board experience includes Heidrick & Struggles, the Silicon Valley Community Foundation, the Children’s Health Council, The Bridgespan Group, and several other organizations.
 He regularly writes and speaks on business related topics including CEO succession, Board performance, and executive compensation.